 It’s the host of the annual – and biggest book event in Victoria, “Book Town”; which draws hundreds of thousands of visitors nation-wide to the town for one weekend.

 Clunes is also a film lover’s paradise, with countless Aussie films and television shows having been filmed right here – including the film which launched the career of Mel Gibson “Mad Max”, and Bushranger biopic “Ned Kelly” starring the late Heath Ledger.
 It continues to be a film backdrop even today.

-I love this town.
+I love this place and it’s one of the nicest small towns in Australia.
 It is my second home given my grandmother lived here for 30 years, so I cannot recommend it more.
 Do not miss out on seeing it if you’re exploring the gold fields and country Victoria – you won’t regret it!